 Škoda Group

-Škoda Group’s development programme encompasses a full range of mobility solutions, including trams, trolleybuses, electric buses, hydrogen buses, trains and metros, and supports these solutions with comprehensive servicing, maintenance, and the in-house production of high-level electrical components.
-The group is increasingly moving towards sustainable next-generation transport and solutions for the data-connected transport infrastructure of future smart cities and 5G connectivity.
+Škoda Group’s development programme encompasses a full range of mobility solutions, including trains, trams, trolleybuses, electric buses, hydrogen buses, and metro vehicles.
+It also supports these systems with comprehensive servicing, maintenance, digital systems, signalling, and in-house production of high-level electrical components.
+The group is increasingly moving towards sustainable, next-generation smart transport solutions for data-connected transport infrastructure in future smart cities, along with 5G connectivity.

 Škoda Group